hande-qmc/hande/documentation/manual/input/utils/utils.rst

          sys = sys,
      }

-     -- [review] - JSS: I would leave out the fciqmc calculation as it doesn't show the purpose of the dump_hdf5_system call.
-     -- [review] - JSS: Instead, show a separate input which uses the newly created HDF5 file. fciqmc {
-         sys = sys,
-         qmc = {
-             tau = 1e-5,
-             rng_seed = 23,
-             init_pop = 10,
-             mc_cycles = 20,
-             nreports = 100000,
-             target_population = 100000,
-             state_size = 150000,
-             spawned_state_size = 75000,
-         },
-     }

-.. [review] - JSS: according to the code it will produce the file /home/cs675/Code/FCIDUMPs/FCIDUMP.Polyyne_1.0.3x1x1.24.PW600_SS.H5 rather than INTDUMP.H5.
-This will produce a HDF5 file entitled INTDUMP.H5.
-Passing this as the argument to int_file will enable it to be used in future calculations.
+This will produce a HDF5 file entitled "./FCIDUMP.H5".
+Passing this as the argument to int_file within read_in will use it in future calculations- a HDF5 file is automatically detected.

 .. [review] - JSS: really a CAS used to create the system object rather than to produce the file.
-If a CAS is used to produce such a file it will be labelled as such; conversion between diferent CAS within this functionality is not currently supported.
+If a CAS is used to produce the system object used to produce such a file it will be labelled as such; conversion between different CAS within this functionality is not currently supported.